(Updated August 25, 2025)Frequently Asked Questions(and some not asked frequently enough)

 How many translators do you have?

-Many (most?) translation brokers, particularly those outside Japan, claim to have hundreds and some claim to have thousands of translators "registered" with them.
-Those bloated numbers tell of a willingness to deceive about something clients cannot verify.
+Many translation brokers, particularly those outside Japan, claim to have hundreds and some claim to have thousands of translators "registered" with them.
+Those bloated numbers are purposefully deceptive and tell of a willingness to lie about something clients cannot verify.
+There are some very sobering facts about the translation business that most translation consumers don't realize.

 We have a translation here that was poorly done.
 Can you edit it to bring it to the point at which you could certify it?